DigonIO/pypermission/docs/docs/quick_start.md

 !!! warning

-    The `rbac` library utilizes and requires constraint checking with the `FOREIGN KEY` syntax.
+    The `PyPermission` library utilizes and requires constraint checking with the `FOREIGN KEY` syntax.
 SQLite does not have this feature enabled by default.
 If you want to use SQLite, make sure your instance fulfills the [necessary prerequisites](https://docs.sqlalchemy.org/en/20/dialects/sqlite.html#foreign-key-support) and use the provided event listener for all database connections.

     ```{.python notest}
-    from rbac import create_rbac_database_table, set_sqlite_pragma
+    from pypermission import create_rbac_database_table, set_sqlite_pragma
     from sqlalchemy.event import listen

     listen(engine, "connect", set_sqlite_pragma)